alvar21/clubs_2232/README.md

-#TO-DOs
-1. UML - Check BCNF/4NF (Alvar)
-2. Setup Installation file (Alvar)
-3. Deployment to Server (Alvar)
-4. Update Scripts to reflect new Relations (William)
-5. Add Users Table to Data Dictionary.txt (Ian)
-6. Database Testing List - WIP (Ian and William)
-8. Membership info (i.e. last paid etc) & List Members view buttons from My Clubs view (Alvar)
-9. Showing a message for a search which returns no results (Alvar)
-10. Unliking clubs (Alvar)
-11. Change Bootstrap used (Alvar)

-#Test Check List
-### Registration
-	- Register as a user of the system (end user registration should only be possible)
-	- Register a club with all details completed.

-### Updating club
-	- Update club details (as a owner, correct club)
-	- Update club details (as a owner, wrong club, should not be possible)
-	- Update club details (as an administrator)
-	- Update club details as a end user (should not be possible)

-### Club deletion
-	- Delete a club (as an owner, correct club)
-	- Delete a club (as an owner, wrong club, should not be possible)
-	- Delete a club (as an administrator)
-	- Delete club details as a end user (should not be possible)

-### Search for club:
-	- By name
-	- By club type
-	- By suburb
-	- By 'within radius of location'

-### Search for members:
-	- By name

-### List details of club
-	- Name
-	- Address
-	- Type
-	- Location
-	- Number of members
-	- Creation Date
-	- Recruiting members (TRUE/FALSE)
-	- Contact (phone number)
-	- Facebook page
-	- Twitter account (handle)
-	- Description
-	- List of members of club

-### Membership
-	- Join a club which is recruiting members
-	- Join a club which is not recruiting members (should not be possible)
-	- Quit a club not owned by the user
-	- Quit a club owned by the user
----

 ##FEATURES
 * i.
 Users are able to create/join/quit a club.
 * ii.
 Once a new club is created, the current user would be the owner.
 * iii.
-Able to list members of a club.
+Lists members of a club.
 * iv.
-Able to view a member's membership information (last paid, date joined)
+View a member's membership information (last paid, date joined)
 * v.
 Owners are able to edit their members' membership information (last paid)
 * vi.
 Admins are able to edit/delete a club.
 * vii.
 Various statistics provided.
 * viii.
-Coordinates can be retrieved from address during club registration automatically.
+Co-ordinates can be retrieved from address during club registration automatically.
 * ix.
-Able to list the clubs a member joined (Clubs > My Clubs).
+Lists the clubs a member has joined (Clubs -> My Clubs).
 * x.
 Admins and owners are able to edit members' info.
 * xi.
-Unauthorised page pops out every time tries to do something outside their given powers.
+An unauthorised page pops out every time tries to do something outside their given powers.
 * xii.
 If an owner quits a club, he may not be a member of the club, but he will still own the club.
+* xiii.
+Members are able to join a club if the club is recruiting members (the 'join' button should appear)
+* xiv.
+Works on Firefox, Safari (Mac and iOS)
+* xv.
+Search by club names/types/locations(suburb,town,city,zipcode,within radius)
+* xvi.
+Search by members

 ##Weaknesses
 1. Default users (users with username firstname_lastname, inserted via data.sql) are not able to change their usernames.
 2. Owners are not able to transfer their ownership.
-3. Searches with no results don't render a "no results" message to keep user informed.

 ###Notes:
 * i.
 On creation of a club, the current user will be the owner of the club.